beer-psi/Chunithm-Research/Charting.md

 ## SLP

 Designates the speed of the playfield at the specified measure of the song.

-Can take a non-zero `ID` value to apply soflan to only a specific section of the chart (see [SLA](#soflan-area) for how to create a section).
+The ID can be `0`, in which case this acts like [SFL](#sfl), or a non-zero value which corresponds to a [soflan area](#soflan-area) assigned in the chart body.

 ### Schema: